PanGazer logo

 PanGazer lets you load and view many types of images (JPEG, PNG, GIF, BMP, TIFF, etc.).
 When saving an image, PanGazer uses JFIF (the JPEG File Interchange Format, file extension .jpg or .jpeg) so that metadata (geolocation, camera bearing, tilt, zoom, etc.) can be saved with the image using Exif and XMP metadata.

 Here is a reduced version of the plain (un-projected) PanGazer starter image, stitched from 34 images taken using a DJI Mavic Pro drone (the download package includes a much larger and more detailed image).
-As a plain image it is quite distorted (the entire bottom row of the image represents a single point).
+As an equirectangular JPG image it appears distorted (the entire bottom row of the image represents a single point).

 A 360° source image (reduced in size 24×)